learn-co-curriculum/dsc-corr-autocorr-in-time-series/README.md

 ## Addional reading

-[This blogpost](https://machinelearningmastery.com/gentle-introduction-autocorrelation-partial-autocorrelation/) gives a great overview on what you've seen in this lesson!
-We'll learn about autoregression and moving average models later, so don't worry about this section too much yet!
+[This blogpost](https://machinelearningmastery.com/gentle-introduction-autocorrelation-partial-autocorrelation/) gives a great overview on the concepts in this lesson, and we **strongly recommend** you read it!

 ## Summary

-Great, you've now been introduced to correlation, the ACF and PACF.
+Great, you've now been introduced to correlation, the ACF, and PACF.
 Let's practice in the next lab!